airbus-seclab/c-compiler-security/README.md

 Written by Raphaël Rigo and reviewed by Sarah Zennou @ [Airbus Security lab](https://airbus-seclab.github.io), 2021.

+## Contributing

+Please open an issue if you notice any error, imprecision or have comments or improvements ideas.

 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].